cliburn/sta-663-2015-old/index.md

 To deal with the massive data sets that you will enocounter in your career, the course will emphasize reproducible analysis, code optimization, high-perforamnce computing and cloud computing.
 Examples will be drawn from the core topics in computational statistics of optimization (e.g. smoothing, interpolation, maximum lkelihood, constrained and unconstrained methods) and simulation (e.g. jackknife, bootstrap, permutation, Monte Carlo integrals, MCMC).

-At the end of the course, these are the practical skills every student should learn:
+At the end of the course, these are the practical skills (Units 1-6) every student should learn:

 1. How to set up a reproducible analysis pipeline using bash, git, make and LaTeX
 2. How to clean, manage and manipulate huge data sets using text processing, relational databases